The Giants of 800m

 In terms of assessing the weaknesses of some of the all-time greats, it would seem that those whose early training background was anaerobic, such as Whitfield, Courtney and more recently Borzakovskiy, have also been found lacking at the highest level in general aerobic fitness, according to our model.
 The weakest links were Albert Hill (1920) and Douglas Lowe (1924/28).
 Hill was found wanting at the very highest level in terms of commitment, strength endurance, race pace specificity and reaction time.
 Lowe had vulnerabilities in terms of mental control, strength endurance, race pace specificity as well as a finishing kick.

-In relation to the model, Peter Snell (1960/64) and Steve Ovett (1980) had all of the components in their armoury.
+Concerning the model, Peter Snell (1960/64) and Steve Ovett (1980) had all of the components in their armoury.
 New Zealander Snell was coached by the great Arthur Lydiard and despite having a relatively short career he also achieved gold over the metric mile in Tokyo (1964) in addition to his two 800m golds.
 Incredibly, on a grass track in February 1962, his world record of 1:44.3 remains the official 'Oceania' record to this day!
-Despite having a relatively modest PB of 1:44.09 compared to some of the modern two lap greats, Ovett matches Snell stride-for-stride according to our model.
+Despite having a relatively modest PB of 1:44.09 compared to some of the modern two-lap greats, Ovett matches Snell stride-for-stride according to our model.
 Coached by the late Harry Wilson, in the Moscow Olympic 800m final, he was only in sixth place at the halfway mark but pushed his way through the crowd to second place with early leader David Warren fading quickly.
 Around 70m from the finish, he kicked for home and held off the heavily favoured Coe's late challenge to win by three metres with his 1:45.4 reflecting the tactical nature of the race.

 If Snell and Ovett occupy top spots on our 800m podium, then a special mention must go to 1936 champion John Woodruff (USA).
 At the tender age of just 21, he was involved in one of the most exciting races in Olympic history.
-On the first lap, he became boxed in by other runners and was forced to literally stop running but showed remarkable concentration and control to come from behind to win in 1:52.9.
+On the first lap, he became boxed in by other runners and was forced to stop running but showed remarkable concentration and control to come from behind to win in 1:52.9.
 We speculate that had it not been for the Second World War, Woodruff could have gone on to take no less than three consecutive Olympic golds had the 1940 and 1944 Games not been cancelled

 Given the lack of inclusion in the Olympic schedule until Ann Packer's memorable triumph in 1964, just nine women make the grade as all-time greats according to our model.
 The women's event has made great strides since the 1960s and we look forward to the first sub-1:50 clocking by a female.
 To this end, none of our all-time great females scores the full 16 points as judged by our model.